Sdedding/vulapipeline/contrib/README.ipv6.md

 TODO:

+* treat fdff differently somehow, maybe don't put it in enabled_ips?
-* test on v4-only system. at the least, binding the ULA will fail. what else?
+* test on hard v4-only system (eg, ipv6 disabled in kernel, so we cannot bind our ULA to the vula interface). at the least, binding the ULA will fail currently. but what else?
 * subnets_forbidden only blocks smaller system_state subnets from being current_subnets, it does not prevent /32 routes within a forbidden_subnet from being routed to. it should.
 * test on multi-homed system. we probably need descriptor origin tracking - so we can set the fe80 endpoint with link specifier? we can also use it to constrain subnets_allowed
-* review and fix the 8 things in this README (6 default route related, 2 unused)
-* treat fdff differently
+* Implement default route encryption (requires fixing the six things mentioned in the report below).

 The below report was written by BFH students in 2022 to assess the state of IPv6 support in vula and identify what needs to be fixed.